-Group A 30 years of qualifying service credit at any age:
+Group A 30 years of qualified health care service credit;

-Group B 32 years of qualifying service credit at any age or 31 years of qualifying service credit and minimum age 52;
+Group B 32 years of qualified health care service credit at any age or 31 years of qualified heath care service credit and at least age 52; or

-Group C 32 years of qualifying service credit and minimum age 55; or, A retiree from groups A, B or C who qualifies for an unreduced pension, but a portion of their service credit is not health care qualifying service, can still qualify for health care at age 60 if they have at least 20 years of qualifying health care service credit.
+Group C 32 years of qualified health care service credit and at least page 55.

+A retiree from groups A, B or C who qualifies for an unreduced pension, but a portion of their service credit is not health care qualifying service, can still qualify for health care at age 60 if they have at least 20 years of qualifying health care service credit.